dot-microservices/dot/README.md

 - **port        :** Start point for port range.
 If you set server instance looks up for its port starting from this number.
 It's 8000 by default.
 - **redis       :** ioredis instance
 - **secret      :** Encryption key for auto discovery feature.
 It's a string "dot" by default.
-- **shutdown    :** Min. delay for clean shutdown.
-It's 5000 miliseconds by default.

 ### Client

 - **debug       :** Debug mode.
 It's disabled by default.
-- **delay       :** This parameter provides some time before actually trying to send incoming requests.
-                    Thus, client sockets would be initiated correctly before trying to send anything.
 - **delimiter   :** Delimiter between service and method names.
 It must be same value in server and client instances.
 It's a single dot(.) by default.
 - **discover    :** Parameters for node-discover module.
 Please see official repository for more information.
 - **group       :** This parameter is for grouping services.
 If you set a value, client instance connects matched servers only.